History of the Inn

 Above the fireplace in the Grill Room is a painting of General LaFayette's famous red carriage, for which the Inn is named, by Buffalo artist A. Rafael Beck.
 The scene depicts the greeting of LaFayette at the Eagle Tavern, which was located across the street in the early nineteenth century.

-Below is a menu from the mid-1900s.
-You may also see an original menu from the 1960's by clicking on the PDF file.
+See an original menu from the 1960's by clicking here to view the PDF file.